tchopp/cs431_05_bazaaru/README.md

+CS431 project BazaaRu

+Getting Started:
-To run website:
+To run the web-server please follow the instructions below:

-cmd into website
+> cd into BazaaRU/FrontEndServer
-npm start
+> npm start

-You should see a logo and a preliminary text message.
+You should see a logo and a basic login page

 Let me know if there's any issues